-Since its beginning in 2005 E.N.T.E.R. has been involved in a huge number of European cooperation projects as a reliable and innovative dissemination and content partner.
-See below our current and recent European project activity.
+Since its beginning in 2005 E.N.T.E.R. has been involved in a large number of European cooperation projects as a reliable and innovative dissemination and content partner.
+Browse our current and recent European project activity below.

 How can you find the VAM solutions most useful and target-oriented for you?
 In this project, 11 higher education institutions, companies (with a special focus on SMEs) and business representatives from all over Europe join forces to provide answers to questions about VR, AR, and MR.